nicolenadine/first_year_python/flash_card_project/README.md

 |     word      |  translation  |

 ### Current Features (Dec 1st 2022)
-* Displays a random word from the list of words to learn for 3 seconds and then reveals the correct translation User then checks the corresponding button to indicate whether they knew the word or did not no the word.
+* Displays a random word from the list of words to learn for 3 seconds and then reveals the correct translation.
+  User then checks the corresponding button to indicate whether they knew the word or did not know the word.
-  If word if known then it is removed from the word list and the save file is updated.
-On subsequent runs the program will use the save file words_to_learn.csv which contains only words that still need to be mastered.
+  If word was known then it is removed from the word list and the save file is updated.
+On subsequent runs the program will use the generated save file words_to_learn.csv which contains only words that still need to be mastered.

 ### Planned Features
 * Start screen explaining game play